Contrastive Decoding: Open-ended Text Generation as Optimization: Ablation Studies

 \subsection{Prompt Inclusion}

-We further experiment with ablating the prompt context on the amateur LM (\cref{ssec:amateur}).
-In this experiment, we let the expert LM and amateur LM both condition on the entire $\xprompt$, and find that the ablation slightly hurts coherence and fluency as shown in \cref{tab:ablation_human}, according to human evaluation.
+We further experiment with ablating the prompt context on the amateur LM (\cref{ssec:amateur}), by letting the expert LM and amateur LM both condition on the entire $\xprompt$. \cref{tab:ablation_human} shows that the ablation slightly hurts coherence and fluency.